 Typically, liability is shown by proving that the defendant was negligent.
 Negligence is the failure to adhere to the duty imposed upon that person by law.
 By way of example, one of the duties of a person driving a car is to maintain a safe distance behind the car ahead of it.
 If a driver fails to maintain a safe distance and rear ends the car ahead, a jury could easily conclude that the following driver was negligent.
 Frequently, the defendant will assert that they were not negligent in order to avoid liability.
 In such a case, the final decision on liability is left to the jury after hearing all of the evidence.

 With regard to dog bite cases in New Jersey, the law is different.
 N.J.S.A.
-4:19-19 provides that
+4:19-16 provides that:

 In legal parlance, this is a rule of strict liability - that is, the owner is liable without the necessity of proving fault.